 How do I register a stallion for the Kentucky Thoroughbred Development Fund?

 - To satisfy the Kentucky-sired requirement, stallions must stand in Kentucky for the entire breeding season and be registered with KTDF by March 1st of the breeding season.
 For a stallion to satisfy the requirement each year, the stallion must be registered annually.
 The fee for stallion registration is as follows per stallion per breeding season:

 A stallion registration form may be found by clicking here.

 Can a stallion be registered after March 1st of the breeding season?

 - With approval from the KTDF registrar, an eligible stallion may be registered late.
-A $300 late fee would be imposed with the total late registration fee being $650 per stallion per breeding season.
+A $300 late fee would be imposed in addition to the annual registration fee.

 How will owners and trainers know which races have KTDF money added to their purses?